-Based on the evidence and the conclusions drawn in other sections of this Decision, we make the following findings and conclusions
+Based on the evidence and the conclusions drawn in this Decision, we make the following findings and conclusions:

 - 1. Climate change poses a serious threat to the economic well-being, public health, natural resources, and the environment of California. - 2.
-The proposed project will have the following significant impacts which cannot be mitigated to insignificant levels:
+The proposed project will have the following significant impacts which cannot be mitigated to insignificant levels: - a.

-- a.
 The potential loss of habitat for the Mojave milkweed and desert pin cushion due to construction and operation of the project. - b.
 The cumulative loss of multiple use lands in the Ivanpah Valley and Mojave Desert due to the approval of this project. - c.
 A cumulative contribution to traffic levels on northbound I-15 on Friday afternoons and evenings, a time when I-15 is already overcrowded and congested. - d.
 The potential loss of special status plant species habitat during the removal and construction of a replacement transmission line on a 36 mile portion of the Eldorado - Ivanpah leg of the existing Eldorado-Baker-Cool Water-Dunn Siding-Mountain Pass 115 kV transmission line. - e.
-Degredation of scenic vistas for motorists, recreationists, hikers, and others from various points in the Ivanpah Valley, Clark Mountains, Mojave Preserve, and Stateline Wilderness Area. - This Decision imposes all feasible mitigation measures to reduce the significant impacts of the project to the lowest possible, though still significant, levels. - 4.
+Degredation of scenic vistas for motorists, recreationists, hikers, and others from various points in the Ivanpah Valley, Clark Mountains, Mojave Preserve, and Stateline Wilderness Area. - This Decision will result in mitigation of all direct project impacts for ISEGS, except as described immediately above, and imposes all feasible mitigation measures to reduce the significant impacts of the project to the lowest possible, though still significant, levels. - 4.
 The project will provide the following benefits: - a.
 370 MW of renewable energy power will contribute in meeting California's Renewable Portfolio Standard. - b.
 Results in a significant reduction in greenhouse gas emissions over existing fossil fuel-burning generating facilities. - c.
-Reduces California's dependence on fossil fuels. - d.
+Reduces California's dependence on fossil fuels.

+- d.
 Creation of construction jobs for an average and peak workforce of 474 and 959, respectively, and approximately 90 jobs during operations, most requiring highly trained workers. - e.
-Expenditures of approximately \$1.1 billion of capital and annual expenditures of approximately \$5.7 million - 5.
+Expenditures of approximately \$1.8 billion of capital and annual expenditures of approximately \$5.7 million - 5.
 Of the identified Alternatives, only the no project alternative would reduce the impacts of the proposed project but it would also eliminate its benefits.